digitranslab/fwego/docs/installation/install-behind-apache.md

 # Replace with your sub domain
 ServerName example.localhost

-# Properly upgrade ws connections made by Baserow to the /ws path for realtime collab.
+# Properly upgrade ws connections made by Fwego to the /ws path for realtime collab.
 RewriteEngine on
 RewriteCond ${HTTP:Upgrade} websocket [NC]
 RewriteCond ${HTTP:Connection} upgrade [NC]